-The panel commends the fact that this BA in Legal Studies programme facilitates an alternative entry point for learners to the Bachelor of Laws (Hons) programme, by RPL into the year 3, thereby facilitating learners, who might not otherwise get a chance to engage with an honours Law degree programme, ultimate access to a level 8 programme.
-However, the panel recommends that more communication would help learners progressing from this BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.
+The panel commends the College's maintenance of an award to facilitate access of learners, who may not have achieved sufficient requirements for entry to this programme and might not otherwise get a chance to engage with an honours Law degree programme - through progression from the BA in Legal Studies programme (by RPL into the year 3).
+However, the panel recommends that more communication would help learners progressing from the BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.

-In addition, the panel recommends that some interpersonal developmental work may be required to facilitate the progression of graduates of this programme to Year 3 of the Bachelor of Laws (Hons) programme, to ease the progression of a significant group of learners into an already established class group, and to support class integration.
+In addition, the panel recommends that some interpersonal developmental work may be required to facilitate the progression of graduates of the BA in Legal Studies to Year 3 of this programme, to ease the progression of a significant group of learners into an already established class group, and to support class integration.